freeyland/docker-magento/README.md

 Folders:

-- `images`: Docker images for nginx and php
+- `images`: Docker images for nginx and php (not needed as they are available on DOcker Hub)
-- `compose`: sample setups with Docker Compose
+- `bin`: wrappers around well known docker/docker-compose commands and dome other usefull commands
+- `env`: environment files for e.g. mysql credentials
+- `src`: will contain your magento code

 ## Prerequisites